sebestyengyoergy/jobwizard/README.md

 # Wizard for entering job ad

 Standalone wizard based on [quasar](https://quasar.dev/).
 It is a single page application (SPA) running in the  clients browser.
 The result is a static HTML content.

+As an authenticated user it's possible to save the job.

 ## Task description